tshort/WebAssemblyCompiler.jl/README.md

 The compiler in this project is better in some ways, including:
 * Support for WebAssembly GC (structs, strings, arrays, ...).
-* Better interop with JavaScript (eventually).
+* Better interop with JavaScript.
 * Can tailor compilation to WebAssembly better.
 * Hacking the compiler is easier.

 The downsides of this approach are:
-* Code isn't as good as LLVM.
+* Code isn't as good as LLVM's.
+The biggest issue may be no autovectorization.
 * WebAssembly's type system is limited.
 This should improve in the future.
   * No nested structs or arrays of structs; nesting boxes everything; use [StructArrays](https://github.com/JuliaArrays/StructArrays.jl), [ComponentArrays](https://github.com/jonniedie/ComponentArrays.jl), [ValueShapes](https://github.com/oschulz/ValueShapes.jl), or other Julia packages to organize nested data using flat arrays.
   * All structs are boxed.
 * Browser support for WASM-GC is just beginning.
+* More bugs.

 ## Notes